 When you restore a VM to the original location, Veeam Backup & Replication automatically deletes the initial VM.
 For safety's sake, make sure that you use a non-production VM for this exercise.

 To restore a full VM to its original location, perform the following steps:

-- Select the Backups > Disk node in the inventory pane.
+- In the inventory pane, select the Backups > Disk node.
 Expand the backup job in the working area, right-click the necessary VM in the corresponding backup job and select Restore entire VM.